nazmoonnoor/bike-index-api/README.md

 | `distance`| `integer`| **Optional**.
 Default value is 10 |
 | `page_size`| `integer` | **Optional**.
 Default value is 20 |
 | `page_number`| `integer` | **Optional**.
 Default value is 1 |

-- As Swapfiets is operating in some cities, and in future it will be expanded to other cities, we should have a City table in database to store them.
-- So that frontend can load up all those cities.

 #### Assess risk among cities
 ```http